 Karen Hendy is an artist from Kerry.
-Mixed media and materials form the basis of her work.
-Hendy draws on her experience of living within a rural community to explore her ideas of change and impermanence in relation to the human conditiion.
+Mixed media and unorthodox materials form the basis of her practice.
+Hendy draws on her experience of living within a rural community to explore her ideas of changes within the natural environment.
 Having experienced the burning of the land, ploughing, tilling and sewing as part of the yearly ritual of renewal, she deliberately introduces these physical processes in her work.
-Hendy uses these as rituals to enter into a visual narrative reflecting current states of impermanence in society, policies and environmental matter.
+Hendy uses these as rituals to enter into a visual narrative reflecting current states of impermanence in society, policies and environmental matters.
 She applies the concept of polymaterialism - the ability of a single work to contain a multitude of materials – in a metaphorical and purposeful manner in order to push the limitations of a flat painting into the third dimension.

 Hendy is a graduate of the National College of Art and Design and has also studied at the Burren College of Art, she has been exhibiting since 2010.
 Exhibitions include Boyle Arts Festival 2017, Siamsa Tire, Tralee 2017, VUE Royal Hibernian Academy 2016, Royal Ulster Academy 2016, Ballinglen Arts Festival 2015 (solo), Skibbereen Arts Festival 2016 (two person), Catherine Hammond Gallery 2016, Uillinn West Cork Arts Centre 2015, Dunamaise Arts Centre 2013 (solo), Stone gallery Dublin 2010, Berlin 2010, EVA International 2010.